apache/flink/docs/dev/libs/storm_compatibility.md

 [Flink streaming]({{ site.baseurl }}/dev/datastream_api.html) is compatible with Apache Storm interfaces and therefore allows reusing code that was implemented for Storm.

-You can:

-- execute a whole Storm `Topology` in Flink.
-- use Storm `Spout`/`Bolt` as source/operator in Flink streaming programs.
+You can use Storm `Spout`/`Bolt` as source/operator in Flink streaming programs.

 This document shows how to use existing Storm code with Flink.